hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 This is a very convenient way to access and mine the database, since you can easily add any steps with biomart to your DGE workflow within R.

-Let's explore bioMart functionality in R using the row names or the Ensembl IDs from the counts data frame.
+Let's explore bioMart functionality in R using the row names or the Ensembl IDs from the mm_counts data frame.
 Out goal here is to **obtain the gene names for a list of Ensembl mouse IDs**, which is something you will find yourself doing relatively frequently as you start working on large genomic datasets.

 Click on the link to the [counts file](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionIV/results/counts.txt) and save it to your `data` folder.